davidhirotsu/Space-Sketchr/README.md

 Check out the source of `Sketchpad.cs` for more detail.
 It's not a ton of code.

 The final change I made is to remove the tango sdk info, which is currently not toggleable.
 So it requires going into `TangoSDK/Core/Scripts/TangoWrappers/TangoApplication` and commenting out `OnGUI` for that class.
-(This is the script on the `Tango` object that sits in the scene)
+(This is the script on the `Tango Manager` object that sits in the scene)

 ```csharp
 //        private void OnGUI()